j-a-s-d/tabac/README.txt

         else
           // this line will be granted
           x = 2;
-          // but this will be forbidden
+          // but this will be denied

+    - also keep present that if you are opening blocks inside conditional defines you will have to close them before exiting the conditional code, you can do that with a comment line or even a blank line, for
+      example:

+        #ifdef X
+          struct ABC
+            int field;

+        #endif

-    and also have in mind that leading empty lines are removed by default and that's not negotiable
+    and also have in mind that any leading empty lines, at the beginning of the file, will be removed by default and that's not negotiable

   * RELEVANT SiDE NOTES

     also, there are some things to mention on very specific corner cases:

-    - inline struct and enum variable declarations are not handled, instead declare properly in a new line, for example:
+    - inline struct, enum variable and typedef alias declarations are not handled, instead declare properly in a new line, for example:

         struct Person
           int id;
           int age;
         struct Person pA, pB, p20[20];

+      or:

+        struct tag_name
+           int x;
+        typedef struct tag_name some_alias;

     - in switches, cases and default sentences must be placed with a higher indentation than the switch statement to be filiated as